mattcaron/misc_notes/retrocomputing/mister_instructions.md

                 1. You likely will need to be root, and likely will need to be root to work with the drive as well.

+         1. To make a 1.44MB floppy image, do:

+                    mkfs.msdos -C floppy.img 1440

+             1. And then mount it with:

+                        sudo mkdir /media/floppy1/
+                        sudo mount -o loop floppy.img /media/floppy1

+             1. Copy files as normal, then unmount it when done.

 1. Using a USB hard drive.
     1. Do the above, but put it goes in the `games` subdir of the USB HDD.
     1. The easiest way to do this is to let the update script set up the `games` folder on the SD card and then copy the hierarchy over.